 However, we understand that to create a truly inclusive workplace, we need to create a company culture that supports equality for all staff.
 That’s why:

 • We have created a working environment that embraces agility, allowing staff to balance a meaningful career with family and other commitments.
-We have flexible start and finishes times and staff have the option to work more hours over fewer days.
+We have flexible start and finish times and staff have the option to work more hours over fewer days.
 They can also work from home, and we offer part-time arrangements.

 • We actively support shared parental leave for all staff